nsagora/peppermint/README.md

 ### Separation of concerns

-Think of `Validation Toolkit` as to an adjustable wrench more than to a Swiss knife.
+Think of `ValidationToolkit` as to an adjustable wrench more than to a Swiss knife.
 With this idea in mind, the toolkit is composed from a small set of protocols, classes and structs than can be easily used to fit your project needs.

 ### All platforms availability

-Since validation can take place at many levels, Validation Toolkit was designed to support iOS, macOS, tvOS, watchOS and native Swift projects, such as server apps.
+Since validation can take place at many levels, `ValidationToolkit` was designed to support iOS, macOS, tvOS, watchOS and native Swift projects, such as server apps.

 ### Open to extensibility

 Every project is uniq in it's challenges and it's great when we can focus on solving them instead on focusing on boilerplate tasks.
-While Validation Toolkit is compact and offers all you need to build validation around your project needs, we created `Validation Components` to extends it by adding the common validations that most of the projects can benefits of.
+While `ValidationToolkit` is compact and offers all you need to build validation around your project needs, we created `Validation Components` to extends it by adding the common validations that most of the projects can benefits of.
 This includes validation predicates for email, required fields, password matching, url and many other.

 ## Requirements